Commodore68/comic-strip-api/README.md

 # comic-strip-api
-An API for retrieving comic links and info by date
+An API for developers of frontends to easily retrieve comic links and info by date

 API currently served at https://get-comic-strips.herokuapp.com with a simple UI.